-Whether you have a picture and want to include some text on top of it, or you need to position text in a way that is difficult with traditional means, then our insert text box Google Docs tutorial below can help you to add that object to your document.
+Whether you have a picture and want to include some text on top of it, or you need to position text in a way that is difficult with traditional means, then our how to insert text box in Google Docs tutorial below can help you to add that object to your document.

 How to Add Text Box in Google Docs

 - Open your document from Google Drive.